Roman Pipko: Philanthropy

 Pipko is president of the board of trustees of the Park East Day School.

 Family

 Model and political operative Elizabeth Pipko is his daughter.
 He is married to Elena Klionsky, a concert pianist and daughter of Marc Klionsky.

-He and his family have been members of the Park East Synagogue since 1974.
+Albeit Pipko was able to immigrate to the United States in 1981, he and his family have been members of the Park East Synagogue already since 1974.